 The minimum score for a rate-and-term refinance (no cash out) on an FHA-backed home loan also depends on the LTV:

-- Minimum score is 500 if you have a maximum 90% LTV ratio.
+Minimum credit score is 500 for FHA refinance loans if you have a maximum 80% LTV ratio.

 In addition to closing costs, you must pay annual and upfront FHA mortgage insurance premiums.
 The FHA streamline-refinance is very popular with borrowers that already have a government mortgage insured by the FHA.

 A cash-out refinance allows you to replace your current mortgage with a new mortgage with a higher balance.
 You take the difference between the two mortgages in cash.
-The credit scores you need for a cash-out refi are as follows for a conventional mortgage:
+The credit scores you need for a cash out refinance mortgage are as follows for a conventional mortgage:

 - 680 credit score for those with an LTV above 75%.
 A 36% maximum DTI is required.
 If you have a DTI between 37% and 45%, the minimum credit score rises to 700.